DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ### Step 7.4 The PHP Role

 We will install PHP and then restart the Apache2 server to configure it to work with PHP.
+Again note the `notify` handler at the end of the file.
 Create `roles/php/tasks/main.yml` file.

 ```YAML